arun-instructor/FEWD27-Arun/week_07_advanced_css/13_css_trickshots_2/README.md

 - Media queries play a huge part in making websites ready for mobile.
 - As a front end developer you will likely run into many situations where you have to take existing content and transform it into a mobile-ready layout.
 - In this exercise we will take a navigation menu already created for you [here](header_redesign/) and redesign it for mobile devices.
+- Start by adding your own CSS file so that you can clearly see what code you wrote.
 - For this exercise you will want to use either custom media queries or Bootstrap's visibility classes.
 - Use your creativity to come up with something enticing.
 - **Bonus:** Use jQuery to create the sliding functionality of the standard Bootstrap navbar for your redesigned version.